 Risk Minimisation Strategies

-To reduce the reis of a student suffering from an anaphylactic reaction at Sorrento Primary School, we have put in place the following strategies:
+To reduce the risk of a student suffering from an anaphylactic reaction at Sorrento Primary School, we have put in place the following strategies:

 Classrooms

 1. Keep a copy of the student's Individual Anaphylaxis Management Plan in the classroom.
 Be sure the ASCIA Action Plan is easily accessible even if the Adrenaline Auto-injector is kept in another location.